thindil/steamsky/bin/doc/MODDING.md

   the repair priority for the selected module button.
 Optional.
 * Key `UpgradeButtonIcon`: Path to the SVG image which will be used for setting upgrades for the player's ship modules button.
 Optional.
+* Key `PowerIcon`: Path to the SVG image which will be used for enable or disable the player's ship's engine button in the module info dialog.
+  Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode